Shark kills 17-year-old surfer in southern Australia

-PERTH, Australia (AP) — A 17-year-old surfer has been killed by a shark off Australia’s south coast.
+PERTH, Australia (AP) — A 17-year-old surfer was killed by a shark Monday off Australia’s south coast, police said.

-A police statement says the girl was surfing with her father when she was attacked off Esperance in Western Australia state on Monday afternoon.
+The girl was surfing with her father when she was attacked off Esperance in Western Australia state on Monday afternoon, a police statement said.

 She was taken in critical condition to Esperance Hospital, where she died.
+Police have not said what type of shark was responsible.

 Australia has averaged fewer than two deadly shark attacks per year in recent decades.